mafortin/GOUHFI/README.md

 conda create --name gouhfi python=3.10
 ```
 - `gouhfi` in the above command line is the name of the virtual environment and can be replaced by anything else if preferred.
 - Once your python virtual environment is created, you need to execute the remaining steps inside this virtual environment.
-Thus, activate thi virtual environment by typing:
+Thus, activate the virtual environment by typing:
 ```bash
 conda activate gouhfi
 ```

 ### Step 2: Install PyTorch

-- Follow the instructions on the [PyTorch website](https://pytorch.org/get-started/locally/) to install the stable PyTorch version based on your OS, package manager, language (Python here) and compute platform (CUDA 11.8 tested for GOUHFI, but your system requirements might be different).
+- Follow the instructions on the [PyTorch website](https://pytorch.org/get-started/locally/) to install the stable PyTorch version based on your OS (Linux, Mac or Windows), package manager (choose `pip` if unsure), language (Python) and compute platform (CUDA 11.8 was tested for GOUHFI, but your system requirements might be different and more recent versions probably work [but not tested]).
-- This step **has to be done before** step 2 below as recommended by the nnUNet team.
-See step #1 [here](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/installation_instructions.md#installation-instructions).
+- This step should be done before step 3 below [as recommended at step #1 here](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/installation_instructions.md#installation-instructions) by the nnUNet team.
+I do not know why, but better safe than sorry.

 ### Step 3: Clone & install the repository locally